- Old-School Chivalry which can invoke this trope by not allowing a male character to harm a female.

 Films — Live-Action

-- While the White Witches in Hansel & Gretel: Witch Hunters, the White Witches are perfectly permitted to use magic against the evil Black Witches, they not allowed to hurt humans even when they're being burned to death.
+- In Hansel & Gretel: Witch Hunters, while the White Witches are perfectly permitted to use magic against the evil Black Witches, they not allowed to hurt humans even when they're being burned to death.
 Made all the more problematic by the fact that most humans in that world despise all witches.

 - Thirteen Days: During the Cuban Missile Crisis as the Naval Blockade around Cuba goes into effect, the destroyer USS Pierce is suddenly confronted by a Soviet submarine sent to escort the freighters past the blockade.
 The Pierce can't intercept the freighters without exposing itself to the sub.
 President Kennedy contacts the destroyer's skipper personally and asks if he can force the sun to the surface without damaging it, since they're trying to keep a war from starting.
 He responds they can get it to the surface, but whether it's damaged is up to the sub.
 Kennedy then orders him to force it up.
 But then the Soviets ships start stopping, and Kennedy cancels the order.